 Oh..
 That noise machine that you hated growing up has a purpose after all.
 Vacuuming consistently and often is an excellent start to keeping your carpet clean.
 The best practices for the most efficient vacuuming are:

 - Go back and forth.
 Going both ways over the carpet will ensure you are getting the most out of your effort.
 If you have time, switch directions and vacuum over it from another angle.
+Check out the best way to vacuum.

 - Go slowly.
 It shouldn’t be a race.
 If you are going too fast, you are probably doing more harm than good.
-You can just stir up the enemies you are trying to suck up.
+You can just stir up the things you are trying to suck up.

 - Vacuum (at the very least) once a week.
 I vacuum mine every Saturday morning.
 If you have pets, you should probably vacuum more than once a week.
 I’m not a home hygiene expert, but after a couple of in-depth vacuum sessions, you’ll see why weekly vacuuming is necessary.